 Dear OCB Patient:

-Ophthalmic Consultants of Boston (OCB) would like all of our patients to know that trust is an essential component of the relationship we have with you, and we would like to take this opportunity to review the steps we have implemented to ensure your safety and comfort as we welcome you back to our offices.
+We would like to take this opportunity to review the steps we have implemented to ensure your safety and comfort as we welcome you back to our offices.
 OCB recognizes that some of the necessary measures taken may pose an inconvenience to you and your families, and we appreciate your cooperation and patience.
-OCB wants to assure you that your safety is our top priority, and we promise to remain steadfast in our measures to protect you and our staff members.

 1) PRE-VISIT phone call: Depending upon the reason for your visit, OCB may attempt to contact you by phone before your office visit.
 During the pre-visit phone call, one of OCB’s team members will:

 OCB has found that connecting with you before your visit limits your time in the office and optimizes your care.
-This pre-visit call is not considered a separate visit and you will NOT be billed for the call.
+This pre-visit call is not considered a separate visit and your insurance will NOT be billed for the call.

-3) Upon arrival at the OCB office, all patients and staff are required to wear a face mask at all times.
+3) Upon arrival at the OCB office, all patients and staff are required to wear a surgical mask at all times.

 4) All patients are screened for COVID symptoms.
 If you have COVID symptoms, your appointment will be rescheduled.